A little boy pretending to be a doctor while examining his teddy bear with a stethoscope

 Why is this study needed?

 The best way to assess chest health in cerebral palsy is unclear.
-Common measures such as ‘how fast you can blow air into a tube’ are often not possible for children with cerebral palsy, who struggle to control their breathing muscles or to follow instructions.
+Typical measures such as breathing out quickly through a tube, do not work for many children and young people with cerebral palsy.
 As a result, chest health is often poorly monitored in this population.

-Similarly, the best approach to managing chest health in cerebral palsy remains unclear.
-Researchers have used various methods to measure chest health, making it difficult to compare or combine study results.
+The best approach to managing chest health in cerebral palsy is also unclear.
+Researchers have used different measures across different studies, making it difficult to compare or combine results.
 As a result, clinicians must make treatment decisions without knowing which options are most effective.

 Patient and Public Involvement